 Where We Work

-An extended and complex civil war in Syria has resulted in a humanitarian crisis almost beyond comprehension that has affected multiple surrounding nations and resulted in the displacement of around 11 million people, over half of which are children.
-Over 4 million people are seeking shelter in various neighboring countries, while many more are risking life-threatening trips across the Mediterranean Sea to seek safety in Europe.
+Extended and complex conflicts in Syria, Iraq and Yemen have resulted in a humanitarian crisis almost beyond comprehension that has affected multiple surrounding nations and resulted in the displacement of millions of people.
+Over half of these displaced people are children.
+Many are seeking shelter in various neighboring countries, while many more are risking life-threatening trips across the Mediterranean Sea to seek safety in Europe.

-Complicating the situation is the battle for control of territory in Iraq and Syria by ISIS, a terrorist militant group seeking to expand the region governed by hardline Islamic rule, known as a caliphate, that it controls.
-The grave and wide-reaching human rights abuses committed by ISIS and other groups involved within the conflict in Syria and Iraq means millions of people are in need of humanitarian assistance.
+Complicating the situation is the battle for control of territory by ISIS, a terrorist militant group seeking to expand the region governed by hardline Islamic rule, known as a caliphate, that it controls.
+The grave and wide-reaching human rights abuses committed by ISIS and other groups involved in the conflicts across the region means millions of people are in need of humanitarian assistance.
 Due to the nature of the conflict and continuing instability in this brutal war, access to displaced communities in some areas is extremely difficult.

-Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst both the internally displaced in Syria and Iraq and refugees who have fled to neighboring countries.
+Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst both the internally displaced in Syria, Iraq and Yemen and refugees who have fled to neighboring countries.

 The decades of heavy investment in military expenditure at the expense of healthcare and education has also left many without access to basic medical care and the opportunity to go to school.
 Mass displacement of villagers in eastern Myanmar following attacks by the Myanmar Army in the 1980’s saw hundreds of thousands of people flee their homes across the Thai-Myanmar border to seek refuge.
-While not being a signatory to the United Nations Refugee Convention, Thailand has allowed these refugees to live in a number of temporary camps along the border, but has left the responsibility of providing them with aid to international non-government organizations.
+Similarly, attacks by the Myanmar Army in August 2017 have seen over half a million Rohingya flee to Bangladesh.
+Neither Thailand or Bangladesh are signatories to the United Nations Refugee Convention and the responsibility of providing aid to those living in refugee camps has predominantly fallen to international non-government organizations.

 building a health system.